cwill833/lemonaidGame/README.md

  * More CSS Animation when the button finishes the money pops up to show how much was just made
  * Sounds when buttons are pressed or finished
  * A sound for beating the highscore and not
+ * A countdown button for the last 5 seconds that pops up in middle of screen